TradencyDev/WarpTest/README.md

 # Usage: Main concepts

-- Channel:
+- Channel: represents the endpoint/s target/s.
+One-to-one or one-to-many.
+Real-Time Multicast
-- Group:
+- Group: logical grouping.
+One of the group for each and every group. all endpoints with no group (the Empty group)
-- Metadata: the metadata allows to pass additional information with the message.
+- Metadata: the metadata allows to pass additional information with the message. can be in any form that can be presented as a string, i.e. struct, JSON, XML and many more.

-- Body: the actual content of the message. can be in any form that is serializable into byte array, i.e. string, struct, JSON, XML, Collection and many more.
+- Body: the actual content of the message. can be in any form that is serializable into byte array, i.e. string, struct, JSON, XML, Collection, binary file and many more.

+- Client Display Name. optional.
+Displayed by API

 # Usage: pub\sub
 Employing several variations of point to point pub-sub communication style patterns.
+Allows to connects a publisher to one or a set of subscribers
-- Subscribe to messages
+- Subscribe to messages. call a delegte (cllback) awit for a task (not bloking not polling)
 - Send stream
 - Send single message